Poimen/playful-panda/README.md

 *** WIP * WIP ***

-This repo is an idea for a rust-base url shortener that could be used in an environment where using your own host/domain is important.
-For instance, improved security around the passing of urls.

-This is not intended as a high-volume/high-throughput applications, but rather being able to host your own implementation and control the environment.
+This is a playful repo for playing with code in rust.

+It is an idea for a url shortener that presents a simple API with a REDIS backend as a datastore.
+This would require REDIS to have a persistent layer, but as short urls are read more than written, caching this in REDIS make for quicker lookups.

 ## Requirements

-The backend is written in rust

-The frontend is an api

-The database is redis

-** TBD **
+The backend of REDIS is run through docker.
+There is a docker-compose [file](./docker/docker-compose.yml) that will spin up a REDIS instance.

+Naturally, using docker-compose for anything outside testing, should be avoided.
+Please run REDIS in a proper cluster/permissions etc.